 Other items being considered for future implementation include expanding the product suite, adding higher resolution imagery (e.g. 1km), adding other compression algorithms (e.g. JPEG2000, zip), improving navigation information, and adding a web server for LRIT files.
-Though these are some of the ideas for future enhancements, by no means is LRIT limited to just these.
-As LRIT becomes utilized by the user community and matures, so shall the capabilities offered.
+Though these are some of the ideas for future enhancements, by no means is LRIT restricted in this scope.
+As he LRIT matures and becomes more utilized by the user community, so shall the capabilities offered.